One of the most beautiful, green and storied countries in the world, Ireland is rich in archaeological sites that testify to its ancient origins.

 Found in Western Europe tucked next to Great Britain, Ireland is a relatively safe country – but as with any trip abroad – you might want to think about picking up travel insurance.
-Check out the AA Insurance website for more details.

 Read on our list of some of the top must see locations for any visit to Ireland.

 It is the most photographed place in Ireland: a historic and beautiful place.
 Every year, over one million visitors descend along these sheer cliffs that stretch for 8 km along the Wild Atlantic Way.
 These cliffs have appeared in films such as: Harry Potter and The fantastic story.

 Walking overhanging the sea is a unique sensation, it seems to be on the edge of the world and the panorama reaches its maximum poetry when the colours of the sunset come on.

 It’s a silent place, where the peace is only interrupted by the flight of birds, the sound of the wind and the waves breaking on the rocks.

 It is impossible to take a bad photo of Killarney.
 On one side, the highest mountain range in Ireland.
 On the other, a national park with a Victorian manor, an elegant waterfall and world-famous lakes.

 A historic and wonderful place where you can spend unique and unforgettable moments.